 [Picture from Redbubble.com]

-Memories beside the sea
+Memories beside the sea – a micro story

 The trees watched the people as they approached; but the people weren’t aware that the trees were watching.
 For time unmeasured the trees of the grove danced with the wind beside the sea.
 One day some people came.
 The trees didn’t understand why.
 The figures looked like small saplings to the trees.
 Saplings that pounded their roots on the ground but not in the earth; that drank water but not with their roots; that sang but not with the liquefied earth that the trees felt effortlessly flow through their trunks and branches.
 These saplings pounded the earth and drank water until they couldn’t walk, and sang until they couldn’t talk.
 And when the sun had set and risen three times the saplings, being uprooted, left for another place.
 The trees saw what the people did not know.
 The trees remembered that one day people came and may return to share their grove beside the sea.
 Until then the trees of the grove danced with the wind beside the sea.